 It is from this same spot that you can start your stroll through the residential area of Alfama.
-Start from Rua Norberto de Araújo, to get to know the work of another well- known Portuguese artist, Nuno Saraiva, who tells the history of the city of Lisbon in comic strip format on the walls of a small tunnel.
+Start from Rua Norberto de Araújo, to get to know the work of another well-known Portuguese artist, Nuno Saraiva, who tells the history of the city of Lisbon in comic strip format on the walls of a small tunnel.
 From here, we recommend that you forget your GPS and wander aimlessly through the streets, where the residents of traditional Lisbon mix with outsiders.
-Small houses, picturesque architecture, a set of dwell- ings built in no apparent order mark the landscape of this labyrinthine area, which in the summer months gains new life with the esquina há um bailarico" (Dead ends, little stairways, narrow streets / Where there's a dance on every corner).
+Small houses, picturesque architecture, a set of dwellings built in no apparent order mark the landscape of this labyrinthine area, which in the summer months gains new life with the lyrics of one of the neighbourhood's favourite songs, the Marcha de Alfama: "Becos escadinhas ruas estreitinhas/ Onde em cada esquina há um bailarico" (Dead ends, little stairways, narrow streets / Where there's a dance on every corner).
 It's worth taking your time to explore the area, always aiming to head downhill towards the Tagus and the arches that once marked the entrance to the city, ending your trip at the Fado Museum, which celebrates that Lisbon form of song.
-Starting from the roots of fado, it tells the story of the music, its evolution and protag- onists, in a collection that is showcased with multimedia information.
+Starting from the roots of fado, it tells the story of the music, its evolution and protagonists, in a collection that is showcased with multimedia information.